Pranay6899/WishList-Products-Price-Comparison-Website/README.md

 -Enable users to share their wishlists with friends or family.

 ##  Features
-- Compare products across different sellers
+- Compare products across different sellers.
-- Add/remove products from your wishlist
+- Add/remove products from your wishlist.
-- View product details, images, and prices
+- View product details, images, and prices.
-- User authentication and profile management
+- User authentication and profile management.
-- Shareable wishlists
+- Shareable wishlists.

 ##  Tech Stack